lcpojr/auth_shield/README.md

 We will only cover the basic usage here, so if you want to know more check our documentation on hex by clicking [here](https://hexdocs.pm/auth_shield/AuthShield.html) or on the session bellow.

+### Creating an user

-To create a new user try this:
+To create a new user use this:

 ```elixir
 AuthShield.signup(%{